 As with other wedge-shaped tents, it’s a little more sensitive to side winds than tunnel or geodesic (aka: dome) tents, so you’ll do well to be mindful of wind direction when pitching.

-- Buy the Vaude Hogan UL online in the UK direct from Vaude or from Amazon.
+- Buy the Vaude Hogan UL online in many EU countries direct from Vaude.

-- Vaude doesn’t currently have an official distributor in North America or Australia.
+- Vaude doesn’t currently have an official distributor in the UK, USA or Australia, and its Canadian distributor doesn’t sell tents.

 With a packed weight of 2.15kg, lightness is not the Voyager’s top design priority – but instead, you get top-class construction and weatherproofing, loads of liveability, and extreme durability for years (decades!) of riding.